shopware/docs/products/extensions/b2b-suite/concepts/line-item-list.md

 ## Description

-The LineItemList component is the central representation of product lists in the B2B-Suite.
+The LineItemList component is the central representation of product lists in the B2B Suite.
 The main design choices are:

 * Central abstraction of product lists
 * Minimal knowledge and inheritance of Shopware core services and data structures
 * Persistable lists of products
 * Guaranteed audit logging

-The component is used across multiple different child components throughout the B2B-Suite.
+The component is used across multiple different child components throughout the B2B Suite.

 ![image](../../../../../.gitbook/assets/line-item-list-outer-dependencies.svg)